sciapp/gr/lib/grm/grplot/README.md

    , `probability`, `countdensity`, `pdf`, `cumcount` or `cdf`.
 7. `phiflip`: This parameter decides whether the phi values are flipped or not.
 The value can be either 0 or 1.
 8. `stairs`: When this parameter is set, only the outer shapes of the bins are drawn.
 The value can be either 0 or 1.
-9. `xcolormap`: This parameter sets the colormap for the x direction.
+9. `xcolormap`: This parameter sets the colormap for the x-direction.
 10. `xflip`: This parameter defines whether the x-axis is flipped or not.
-11. `ycolormap`: This parameter sets the colormap for the y direction.
+11. `ycolormap`: This parameter sets the colormap for the y-direction.
 12. `yflip`: This parameter defines whether the y-axis is flipped or not.

 # pie